You've signed in with a UCLA undergraduate student account.

 We offer Master’s degrees in over 80 academic and professional fields.
 Program lengths range from one to three years.
 You can expect to take coursework in your field.
-Most master’s students complete a comprehensive examination that may take the form of an exam, paper or project.
+Most master’s students complete a capstone that may take the form of an exam, paper or project.
 Some students will assemble a Master’s Committee chosen from faculty in order to write a thesis paper.
 Here are the primary UCLA-wide steps.
 Details do vary by program.

 You can expect to complete at least nine courses (36 units) for a master’s degree.
 Depending on your field, you may take significantly more courses chosen by your program or electives.
 You’ll take courses with a wide variety of faculty and make lasting friendships with your cohort.
 In addition to being assigned a Student Affairs Officer from your program, you’ll also either be assigned, or mutually choose your Faculty Advisor.
 To keep on track, a graduate student must meet the requirements for your specific program.